naistangz/Technical_Training/docs/Week3_Python /OOP.md

 ---

 ### Encapsulation
-- The implementation and state of each object are privately held inside a defined boundayr or class
+- Method of data hiding, provides greater security
 - Other objects do not have access to it
-- Method of data hiding, provides greater security
 - Python does not have the private keyword, unlike some other object oriented languages.
 - In python, we can **restrict** access to methods and variables.
 This prevents data from being modified (encapsulation).
-- In python, we denote private attributes using underscore `_` or dunder (double underscore) `__` as the prefix.
+- In python, we denote `access modifiers using underscore `_` or dunder (double underscore) `__` as the prefix.
+- We use `access modifiers` to change the default scope of variables.
+- Private variables `__` can only be accessed inside the class
+- Protected variables `_` can be accessed within the same package.

 ```python
 class Robot(object):